Dental technology is improving constantly, and we’ve made an effort to stay on top of these exciting developments.

 Digital x-rays improve the speed, efficiency, and accuracy of our diagnostics.
 Plus, our patients appreciate them, too!
 The sensors, which look similar to the film that you used to bite on, are more comfortable in your mouth.
 Since the image is sent to a computer and develops almost instantaneously, there’s no sitting around waiting for film to develop.

-You and Dr. Mohr can view your x-rays together on a computer monitor.
+You and Dr. Killian can view your x-rays together on a computer monitor.
 Dr. Mohr can zoom in, highlight, and even rotate the image to better explain our findings so you can understand the treatment plan we recommend.
 We believe strongly in educating our patients about their oral health and giving them the information they need to make smart decisions for themselves and their families.

 Additionally, digital x-rays use considerably less radiation than film x-rays; some estimates say up to 80% less!
 Your safety is one of our top priorities, and we’ll still use shielding aprons so that you are exposed to as little radiation as possible.